TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Stabilizer joining:

--On the Sunderland the stabilizer has been glued, in one piece, into the Tailplane, the elevators are direct linked, internal via 2 apart built in cranked pianowires (3mm bended pianowire, bearinged in plastic tubes) with control horns.
 The elevators they have glued in tight fitted plastic tubes, and are slided over these cranked pianowires, not glued, so they are always removeable.
 So also the rudder.

-Stabilizer Sunderland, in one piece (elevators and rudder are removeable
+Stabilizer Sunderland, in one piece

 (1/10th B-17 carbon tube Ø 9mm; in updated drawing in 2010!).

-On the P-61 the Stabilizer is removeable between both booms and joined to the booms with carbon tubes Ø 9mm.
+-On the P-61 the Stabilizer is removeable between both booms and joined to the booms with carbon tubes Ø 9mm.

 The elevator linkage control is provided, by both, in the moment that the Stabilizers have been slided against the fuselage or boom.

+Square brass tubes sliding in each other (5mm in 6mm).
 The 5mm tubes in the elevators are provided with 1mm brass strips for more gluesurface against 2 ribs.

-The brass tubes in the fuselage are splitted in a left and and right part (separated linkage for also here each an own servo),on the outer ends on the tubes
+The brass tubes in the fuselage are splitted in a left and and right part (separated linkage for also here each an own servo),on the outer ends on the tubes are soldered small pieces round brass tube,

-are soldered small pieces round brass tube and bearinged in paxolin strips.
+and bearinged in paxolin strips.
 Each halve has so his own control horn for a separated linkage.

 The P-61 however, has only one stabilizer with a single elevator, but is yet linkaged to 2 servo’s, in each boom 1 elevator-servo.
-(8kg servo’s, but
+(8kg servo’s, but currentless to move with one finger!!

-currentless to move with one finger!!
-In case one fails, it should not be a problem for the other servo, pulling this around too).
+In case one fails, it should not be a problem for the other servo, pulling this around too)

 Left Stabilizer-part B-17